leaf-web/leaf.js/CONTRIBUTING.md

 Before submitting a pull request, please make sure the following is done…

 1. Fork the repo and create your branch from `master`.
-2. If If you've changed APIs, update the (API Documentation)[docs/api.md]
+2. If you've changed APIs, update the (API Documentation)[docs/api.md]